earlfogel/food/README.md

 1/2 lb mushrooms, sliced<br/>
 1 cup barley<br/>

-Simmer soup bones and water in a large pot for 1 hour.
+Simmer soup bones and water in a large pot for 1 or 2 hours.

 Add beef broth, barley, salt, pepper and garlic powder.